Episode III: Courtroom Alchemy: Discussion

 How to Participate

-- Choose your reply type: Reply or Challenge Reply.
+- Choose whether you are posting a Reply or a Challenge Reply.

 - If meaning is unclear, ask for clarification before posting a challenge.